 This tolerance break offers a chance to create new routines.
-“Bedtime” is a concept that you probably have not thought about in years.
+“Bedtime” is a concept you probably have not considered in years.
 But falling asleep is as much about your bedtime routine as it is about being tired.

-The quote above is mostly because I wanted to reference Metallica.
-But also because it may conjure some old-timey notion of a kid going to bed.
-Kids tend to sleep well when they have routine.
-Pajamas, bath, books, and bed.
+The quote above is mainly because I wanted to reference Metallica.
+But it may also conjure some old-timey notion of a kid going to bed.
+Kids tend to sleep well with a routine—pajamas, bath, books, and bed.
 The whole sequence is designed to tell the body that it is time to sleep.

-If you are having trouble falling asleep, look at your routine.
+If you are having trouble falling asleep, please take a look at your routine.
 If you don’t have a bedtime routine, you can make one.
 Here are a few tips.

 - Wear pajamas every night (fancy footy ones or old comfy clothes.)

 - Use the blue-light lifter on your screen.
-(Blue light is a simulant.)
+(Blue light is a stimulant.)
 And turn off devices 30 minutes prior.

 Day 3: Food

 Some people experience a lack of appetite when they cut back on cannabis.
-This is more likely if you often got high before meals.
+This is more likely if you often get high before meals.
 Cannabis tends to stimulate appetite.
-When used regularly, your appetite may have become dependent on cannabis to get it stimulated.
+When used regularly, your appetite may depend on cannabis to stimulate it.
 Here are a few tips….

 Try not to skip meals.
-Eat at regular times and in regular amounts.
-But definitely don’t beat yourself up about not finishing something.
+Eat at regular times and in average amounts.
+But don’t beat yourself up about not finishing something.
 (Eating something is better than nothing.)

-Even though you may not feel hungry, your body still needs the food.
-If you don’t eat, you will feel more tired, irritable, and anxious.
+Even though you may not feel hungry, your body still needs food.
+You will feel more tired, irritable, and anxious if you don’t eat.
 So, act as if you are hungry.
 Your appetite will return.

 Note: cannabis stimulates appetite…until it doesn’t.
-For a small subset of people, after years of partaking, they develop a severe stomach pain called Hyperemesis Syndrome.
+After years of partaking, a small subset of people develop severe stomach pain called Hyperemesis Syndrome.
 This is likely due to a buildup of THC.
-Hot water can help with the pain in the moment.
+Hot water can help with the pain at the moment.
 They should pause on weed and consult a doctor.